millionareGirl/API-documentation/README.md

             submits the modification to a resource
  ----
  ### PRODUCTS
+- Returns json data about the products and alters them

   `GET` | `POST` | `DELETE` | `PATCH`
   > `GET`
    - [/products](<>)